 Addiction treatment is an area already engulfed in many debates as to what approach is most effective, but no debate has been more heated than the discussions on the controversial role of 12-step programs.
-For those looking for non religious AA programs, the 12 step program is a touchy subject.
+For those looking for non-religious AA programs, the 12 step program is a touchy subject.
 Learn more about the question, “Does addiction treatment require a higher power?”

 Today, around 80 percent of the currently available addiction treatment in America is based on the ideology of the 12-steps.
-The goal is persuade followers to become members and as such, they will be told to attend meetings for the rest of their lives.
+The goal is to persuade followers to become members and as such, they will be told to attend meetings for the rest of their lives.
 This doesn’t sit well for some.
 To others, it seems downright cult-ish.
-To them, It almost seems that they’re trading one dependency for another, as if they’re powerless to fight addiction alone.
+To them, it almost seems that they’re trading one dependency for another as if they’re powerless to fight addiction alone.